Best Lehenga Tailor In Delhi

 What Make Us The Best Lehenga Stitching Service Provider?

 A lehenga choli is a sari that traditionally falls just below the knee.
-Made from 9 yards of fabric, it can be round or rectangular and features a pleated edge at the bottom.
+Made from 9 yards of fabric, it can be round or rectangular and features a pleated bottom edge.
 The lehenga style originated in northern India and has been around for about two centuries.

 We provide service with complete transparency to our clients and discuss all our policies.